Event Log for Windows (im_msvistalog)

 Performance considerations

-NXLog Agent version 6 contains several performance optimizations related to parsing Windows events and setting the $Message field over previous versions.
+NXLog Agent version 6 includes several performance optimizations for parsing Windows events and setting the $Message field compared to previous versions.

 Parsing events

-From version 6 onwards, NXLog Agent uses optimized logic to parse event values.
-Although the new method is faster, it may produce fields different from the event template in some server configurations.
+Starting from version 6, NXLog Agent uses optimized logic to parse event values.
+Although the new method is faster, in some server configurations it may produce fields that differ from those in the event template.
 If the module detects such a discrepancy, it falls back to the previous parsing method using the event XML, which is slower but more accurate.

 Setting the message field